lightning/bolts/04-onion-routing.md

     - otherwise:
       - MAY fulfill the `i-th` HTLC in the set using `p_i`.
   - otherwise:
-    - MUST fail an HTLC in set if its `cltv_expiry` elapses.
+    - MUST fail an HTLC in the set if its `cltv_expiry` elapses.
     - MAY fail all HTLCs in the set after a reasonable timeout.

 ### Atomic Multi-path Payment Derivation